pytest-dev/pytest-flask/README.rst

 pytest-flask
 ============

-A set of pytest fixtures to test Flask applications
+A set of pytest fixtures to test Flask applications.

 What is it?